Researchers discover record-breaking signal from galaxy far, far away

 Gravity lensing magnified the signal by a factor of 30

-A phenomenon that occurs naturally in space came to the aid of the two researchers: “Thanks to the help of a gravitational lens we were able to capture a weak signal from a record-breaking distance,” says Chakraborty.
+The two researchers were helped by a phenomenon that occurs naturally in space: “Thanks to a gravitational lens, we were able to capture a weak signal from what might be a record-breaking distance,” says Chakraborty happily.
 Co-author Roy explains the phenomenon: “Gravitational lensing magnifies the signal from a distant object, helping us get a glimpse of the early Universe.
 In this particular case, the presence of another massive body, another galaxy, diffracts the signal between the target and the observer.
 This effectively magnifies the signal by a factor of 30, allowing the telescope to pick it up,” adds Roy.

 His co-author Chakraborty is certain: “This will help us understand how galaxies are composed much further from Earth.”